gnanadeep/basic-node-server/README.md

 # basic-node-server
 basic-node-server

-* This app for reference purpose
+* This app is for reference purpose
-* This app can be used to scale node app with minimal code
+* This app can be used to spin-up basic node app with minimal code and can be scalable
 * Implemented server side api calls with node-fetch